37 Cheap Items that Will Remain Priceless in Prepping

 33. Disposable Diapers/Better Yet: Cloth Diapers

-If you have small children at home, disposable diapers would be an absolute must!
-There’s no telling how long you would have to go without water or electricity, so it’s best to be prepared.
+If you have small children at home, disposable diapers are a must!
+No matter how long you would have to go without water or electricity, it’s best to be prepared.

-I raised my daughters on cloth diapers, it’s really okay, my friends.
-It worked and the landfill doesn’t need them.
+I raised my daughters in cloth diapers, and it’s okay, my friends.
+It worked, and the landfill doesn’t need them.
 Most of you probably used cloth diapers as well.
-Now they make fancy ones, whatever works for you, please stock them.
+Now they make fancy ones; whatever works for you, please stock them.
 Cloth Diapers, Diaper Pins, and Plastic Covers, or Fancy Cloth Diapers

 34. Baby Wipes